 Professor Albert Klein Tank

-Albert is Director of the Met Office Hadley Centre for Climate Science and Services and also holds a Professorship in Climate Services at Wageningen University, Netherlands.
+Albert is Director of the Met Office Hadley Centre for Climate Science and Services.

 Albert has been Coordinating Lead Author for the chapter on atmospheric observations in the IPCC-WGI Fifth Assessment Report (IPCC-AR5) published in 2013.
 He was a Lead Author in the IPCC-WGI Fourth Assessment Report published in 2007.
 He is co-chair of the Expert Team on Climate Change Detection and Indices of WMO-CCL, WCRP-CLIVAR and JCOMM.

 Albert was awarded the International Journal of Climatology Award for 2005, Royal Meteorological Society, UK.